arbiterarchive/forerunner-artifacts/README.md

-# forerunner-artifacts
+# Forerunner Artifact Archive

-Recovered Forerunner artifact records.
+Recovered records from Covenant war remnants.

+Some installations were catalogued during the conflict.